wkumari/draft-vandergaast-edns-client-subnet/README.md

    answer based on the address of the Recursive Resolver.
 In the response it SHOULD set SCOPE PREFIX-LENGTH to cover all of the relevant private space.
+For example, a query for ADDRESS 10.1.2.0

+Contavalli, et al.      Expires December 14, 2015              [Page 15]

+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

-For example, a query for ADDRESS 10.1.2.0 with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX- LENGTH of 8.
+   with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX- LENGTH of 8.
 The Intermediate Nameserver MAY elect to cache the answer under one entry for special-purpose addresses [RFC6890]; see Section 10.3.

-Contavalli, et al.      Expires December 14, 2015              [Page 15]

-Internet-Draft         Client Subnet in DNS Querys             June 2015

 10. Security Considerations